What Fertilizer To Use After Overseeding: When To Fertilize After Overseeding

 Steps 4 and 5 are where the confusion lies, as these involve fertilizing and seeding your lawn.

-Unfortunately, many people forget that steps 4 and 5 go hand-in-hand, and poor seed growth results.
+Unfortunately, many people forget that steps 4 and 5 go hand in hand, and poor seed growth results.

 Grasses aren’t the heaviest feeders, but the shallow root systems can’t get to any nutrients below the surface.